cosmos/cosmos-sdk/docs/spec/ibc/connections.md

 Closing a connection may break application invariants (such as fungiblity - token vouchers on chain _B_ will no longer be redeemable for tokens on chain _A_) and should only be undertaken in extreme circumstances such as Byzantine behavior of the connected chain.

-Closure may be permissioned to an on-chain governance system, an identifiable party on the other chain (such as a signer quorum, although this will not work in some Byzantine cases), or any user who submits a connection-specific fraud proof of Byzantine behavior.
+Closure may be permissioned to an on-chain governance system, an identifiable party on the other chain (such as a signer quorum, although this will not work in some Byzantine cases), or any user who submits an application-specific fraud proof.
 When a connection is closed, application-specific measures may be undertaken to recover assets held on a Byzantine chain.
-We defer further discussion to { an appendix }.
+We defer further discussion to [Appendix D](appendices.md#appendix-d-byzantine-recovery-strategies).